-ART DUNNING: Doug, I've spent a lot of time speaking to groups around Georgia, alums of the two campuses.
-And it occurred to me how to talk about the challenges facing the campuses in ways that people would not stop listening as soon as you tried to talk with it, how to make a lot of people [UNCLEAR].
+Doug, I've spent a lot of time speaking to groups around George on the two campuses, and it occurred to me how to talk about the challenges facing the campuses and ways that people would not stop listening soon as you start to talk about how to make.
+Well, a lot of people at both.
 I tried to communicate cause and effect.
-If we can continue down this path of enrollment decline, the graduation rates are thus and so, as a consequence over time.
-And so trying to create not an unreality, but a reality that's going to face us as institutions.

-It was very hard for people to digest that, because those who sat in the audience listening had love, passion, and emotion for the institution.
+If we continue down this path of enrollment, decline, the graduation rates and thus as a consequence over time.
+And so, trying to create not an unreality but a reality that kind of faces as institutions, it was hard for people to digest that because those who sat in the audience listening with love, passion, and emotion for the institution.
 Yet here you are saying we cannot continue to do this.
-And so taking those things that presidents worry about daily is the fiscal support, how efficient and effective we are with the resources, equity process that we've gone through, value added per student...
-All of those things that many people just sort of tune you out when you start to talk about it.
-I really tried to find so many ways to talk about these issues, to make these groups allies in support of very deep change.
+And so, taking those things that presidents worry about daily is the fiscal support, how efficient and effective we are with the resources equity process that we have gone through.
+Value added for students, all of those things that many people just sort of tune you out when you start to talk about it.

-And that is what I was alluding to earlier about a safe place for hard discussion.
-I found out over time that we were sort of in maybe ad hoc ways of doing this over the years and never put sort of the mosaic together for people to understand this competitive world of higher education.
-And if we don't take the time to do that, find ourselves in the midst of a process of change and execution, there's pushback on most every decision, whether it's the color of the uniforms, whether it's the school song...
-I mean, there's things that became very sort of significant when it should have been insignificant over time, because I think that reality of what we were facing was not as deeply understood.
+I really tried to find so many ways to talk about this to make these groups allies and supporters of very deep change.
+And that was what I was alluding to earlier about a safe place for hard discussions.
+And now, over time, we saw them maybe an ad hoc way of doing this over the years and never put a sort of the mosaic together for people to understand this competitive world of higher education.
+And if we don't take the time to do that, find ourselves in the midst of a process of change and execution, and there's pushback on almost every decision, whether it's all of the uniforms, whether it's the school and song.
+I mean, there's things that became very sort of significant when should have been insignificant over time, because I think that the reality of what we were facing was not as deep to understand.

-DOUG LEDERMAN: John, what is the continuum of potential forms here that you would envision this fund and its grants enabling?
+John, what is the continuum of potential forms here that you would envision this fund and its grants enabling?